dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 .. literalinclude:: ../../examples/userguide/wrapping_CPlusPlus/rect_with_attributes.pyx

-Cython initializes C++ class attributes of a cdef class using the nullary constructor.
+Cython0 initializes C++ class attributes of a cdef class using the nullary constructor.
 If the class you're wrapping does not have a nullary constructor, you must store a pointer to the wrapped class and manually allocate and deallocate it.
 A convenient and safe place to do so is in the `__cinit__` and `__dealloc__` methods